 Autism starts when a child is very young.
-Children with autism spectrum disorder (ASD) have:
+Children with an autism spectrum disorder have:

-- Lack of social play, eye contact, smiling, or cuddling
+- a lack of interest in social play, making eye contact, smiling, or cuddling

-- Behaviors that are repeated over and over again or intense reactions to changes in routine
+- certain behaviors that are repeated or intense reactions to changes in routine

-Children with ASD may also have very strong reactions to certain things they touch, taste, or hear.
+Children with autism may also have very strong reactions to certain things they touch, taste, or hear.
 They may get upset easily or have a lot of tantrums.

 The Need for Help